It's funny to think back on how all this started, and to try to share my journey, here goes...

 I was painfully shy growing up, which anyone who knows me now finds hard to believe!
 And was extremely body conscious as I got older.
 I remember vividly, in 7th grade, trying to talk myself out of taking everything so personally, it was something I had to work hard to overcome, and still have my moments.

 I got the message, from my friends, that I was an entertaining story teller.
-No matter the content I knew how to tell it with a comic flair.
+No matter the content, even painful, I coult tell it with a comic flair.
 But, I did not pursue performing.
 That found me.

 And though I was from New York I was never a fan of the cold weather.
 I had grown quite fond of my Florida lifestyle, so as soon as I could I put a plan together with my best (college) friend we moved out West, got an adorable cottage in LaJolla, CA 2 blocks from the beach (not too shabby a place to start) and I was soon navigating my way up to LA.
-Moved in with a fellow New Yorker and studied the trade papers out by the pool, submitting first thing every Thursday to roles I thought I could play.
-I sought out a theater compay, was soon back on stage, and my roomie brought me to the set of N.Y.P.D.
+Moved in with a fellow New Yorker and religiously studied the trade papers out by the pool, submitting first thing every Thursday for roles I thought I could play.
+I sought out a theater companies, and was soon back on stage.
+My roomie brought me to the set of N.Y.P.D.
 Blue where and I obtained my SAG card within two weeks.
 He also introduced me to his manager whose company I wound up running in two short months - sending out her roster of actors, which I was now on.
-I would call and pitch everyyone.
-It was fun to get auditions for everyone, including ones for me.
-But it was not exciting to find out from the bank each week that her checks bounced yet again.
+I would call and pitch everyone.
+It was fun to get us all going.
+But it was not fun to find each week that her checks bounced.
 So, with the encouragement of the other actors she repped I opened my own management company by month six and worked for (no more than 10 actors at a time) for years.
 I was making some great impressions on the casting industry and supporting my fellow thespians, but that figure of mine!
-Marilyn Monroe had nothing on me, Dolly Parton - yes.
-The mean girls in Jr. High on the gymnastics team use to call me Dolly Parton's sister.
-And so it went mostly like this, "Kylie was the best one we saw for this, a complete professional, but not physically right for the role."
+Marilyn Monroe had nothing on me, Dolly Parton a bit; in fact the mean girls in Jr High used to call me her sister.
+And so it went, "Kylie was the best one we saw for this, a complete professional, but not physically right for the role."
 Ugh!
-I understood, but was frustrating nonetheless.
+But I'm not a quitter!

-Many years later I was able to get 'work' done (pro bono) removing what I found impossible to navigate in the industry and personally.
-I have a normal body now and am happy in my skin.
-Most people just think I lost a ton of weight, but fact is I only lost 8 lbs in total - going from a size 8-10 to a size 2-4 overnight.
-And all the years I killed it in the gym paid off nicely as well; working as a personal trainer.
+Years later (at the exact right time) I was able to get 'work' done (pro bono) removing what I found impossible to navigate in the industry and personally.
+I have a normal body now and am comfortable in my skin.
+I went from a size 8-10 to a size 2-4 overnight.
+All the years I killed it in the gym paid off nicely as well; I began immediately working as a personal trainer part-time.
 I'm fit into my 50's and am often told I look a lot younger.
 I feel great - mind, body, and soul :D

-There is so much more to my story and someday I hope to share it all...
+There is so much more to my story and someday I hope to share more of it...
 I've always been a writer and Covid got me back to it.
-I'm currently working on outlining my life in the industry.
-As strangers, espeically outside of NY & LA, often say (once I tell them what I do) "Wow, you're an actor, what's that like?"
-My current project, "This is What It's Like".
-I've also outlined another feature film taking a closer look at addictions - working title "Pick a Side".
+I'm currently working on outlining my life in the industry as a TV show. entitled "This is What It's Like" and another feature film taking a much needed closer look at addictions.